About the Critical Incident Management Team (CIMAT)

 Terms of Reference

-1. To advise the President, through the Management Board, on the formulation of policies on the management of critical incidents involving students, and to oversee the implementation of such policies;
+1. To advise the President, on the formulation of policies on the management of critical incidents involving students, and to oversee the implementation of such policies;

 2. To establish protocols and specific guidelines for dealing with particular types of incidents;

-3. To manage and coordinate the university’s response to critical incidents involving all students, to provide guidance and appropriate support, with the aim to protect the safety and security needs of the university community;
+3. To manage and coordinate the university's response to critical incidents involving students; to provide guidance and appropriate support, with the aim to protect the safety and security of the university community;

-4. To offer the necessary support to the Communications and Public Relations Office in providing a public relations mechanism to deal with critical incidents involving students;
+4. To offer necessary support to the Communications and Public Relations Office in devising a communication strategy in case of critical incident involving students;

-6. To arouse the awareness of the university community towards potential critical incidents so that the risks of potential crisis can be properly managed; and
+6. To arouse the awareness of the university community towards potential critical incidents so that the risks of potential crisis can be properly managed.